If you’ve ever been to a music festival you know damn well how exhilarating and memorable they can be… but at what price?

 - Rejuvenates sore legs & feet – Your feet will thank you!

-- Relives mild back pain – ensure your low back is flat on the ground (use a pillow under your low back if need be)
+- Relives mild back an knee pain – ensure your low back is flat on the ground (use a pillow under your low back if need be)

 Best Practiced: Right before bed, grab a hot tea and put your legs up a wall!